JGOlivan/UPV-EHU---pCCE/README.md

 # Driven Spin Bath Coherence Simulation
 This is a code for simulating the coherence of a central spin surrounded by a spin bath in solid-state.
 The code is focused on simulating the spin coherence decay of an NV center in diamond surrounded by a bath of P1 centers.
 The spin bath can be driven.
 Some functions could be used for other purposes.

+The coherence function is calculated using the Partition Cluster Correlation Expansion method proposed in Phys.
+Rev. B 110, L220302 (https://doi.org/10.1103/PhysRevB.110.L220302).
+Their code can be found at: https://github.com/walter-hahn/pCCE-FraunhoferIAF.

 This is the code used in the manuscript arXiv:2512.06948 (https://doi.org/10.48550/arXiv.2512.06948).

 ## Installation